-Masters in Diabetes (Distance Learning)
+Masters in Diabetes Care (Distance Learning)

 This post graduate degree incorporates a range of modules, combining the most topical thinking around clinical care and research in adults with practical examples and evidence-based diabetes care that can be applied in real-life.